is email secure

 Emails replicate data endlessly: in backups, in mobile apps, on personal laptops, across synced inboxes managed by different email providers, and forwarded internally to potentially wrong people who shouldn’t see it.
 This is how compromised information quietly multiplies across systems you don’t control, with every copy representing another potential breach point.

-Are email encryption and extra security measures robust solutions?
+Is email encryption or extra security measures enough?

 Email encryption